-Acute mallet finger deformities are defined as those occurring within 4 weeks of the injury, while chronic mallet finger deformities occur 4 weeks after the injury.
+Acute mallet finger deformities are defined as those occurring within four weeks of the injury, while chronic mallet finger deformities occur four weeks after the injury.

 Doyle’s Classification of Mallet Finger Injuries

 The diagnosis of mallet finger injuries is usually a clinical diagnosis.
 Patients typically present with the history of a forced flexion injury.
 However, this is not always the case.
 Patients usually complain of pain, flexion deformity, and/or difficulty using the affected digit.

 The physical examination should begin with an inspection of the soft tissue.
 The examination should include a full assessment of the metacarpophalangeal joint and the proximal interphalangeal joint for full range of motion.
 When evaluating the distal interphalangeal joint, the fingertip will rest around 45 degrees of flexion with the inability to actively extend at the distal interphalangeal joint.
 There may or may not be swelling and tenderness over the distal interphalangeal joint, depending on the time-frame between injury and its presentation.

 The diagnosis of a mallet finger is usually a clinical diagnosis.
 However, to distinguish between mallet finger injuries and mallet fractures, providers should obtain a three-view radiograph of the affected finger.
 Referring to these radiographs, one will either see a bony avulsion of the distal phalanx as in a mallet fracture, or the radiograph will be normal as in a mallet finger, the latter is due only to a ligamentous injury.
 The most valuable radiograph is the true lateral radiograph of the affected finger.
 This can help determine the size of the fracture fragment, displacement of the fracture fragment, and subluxation of the distal phalanx.